AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

     1. **[!UICONTROL Local Sites URL]** is the location of the [!DNL Sites] deployment. [!DNL Assets] deployment uses this value to maintain references to the digital assets fetched by this [!DNL Sites] deployment.
     1. Credentials of [!DNL Sites] technical user.
     1. The value of **[!UICONTROL Original Binary transfer optimization Threshold]** field specifies if the original assets (including the renditions) are transferred synchronously or not.
 Assets with smaller file size can be fetched readily while assets with relatively larger file size are best synchronized asynchronously.
 The value depends on your network capabilities.
-    1. Select **[!UICONTROL Datastore Shared with Connected Assets]**, if you use a datastore to store your assets and the Datastore is the common storage between both deployments.
+    1. Select **[!UICONTROL Datastore Shared with Connected Assets]**, if you use a datastore to store your assets and the Datastore is shared between both deployments.
 In this case, the threshold limit does not matter as actual asset binaries are available on the datastore and are not transferred.

     ![A typical configuration for Connected Assets functionality](assets/connected-assets-typical-config.png)